-Hydrogels offer tissue-like compliance, stretchability, fracture toughness, ionic conductivity and compatibility with biological tissues.
-However, their electrical conductivity (<100 S cm-1) is inadequate for digital circuits and applications in bioelectronics.
+Hydrogels offer tissue-like compliance, stretchability, fracture toughness, ionic conductivity, and compatibility with biological tissues.
+However, their electrical conductivity ($<100 \text{ S cm}^{-1}$) is inadequate for digital circuits and applications in bioelectronics.
 Furthermore, efforts to increase conductivity by using hydrogel composites with conductive fillers have led to compromises in compliance and deformability.
-Here, we report a hydrogel composite that has a high electrical conductivity (>350 S cm-1) and is capable of delivering direct current while maintaining soft compliance (Young's modulus < 10 kPa) and deformability.
+Here, we report a hydrogel composite that has a high electrical conductivity ($>350 \text{ S cm}^{-1}$) and is capable of delivering direct current while maintaining soft compliance (Young's modulus < 10 kPa) and deformability.
 Micrometre-sized silver flakes are suspended in a polyacrylamide-alginate hydrogel matrix and, after going through a partial dehydration process, the flakes form percolating networks that are electrically conductive and robust to mechanical deformations.
-To illustrate the capabilities of our silver-hydrogel composite, we use the material in a stingray-inspired swimmer and a neuromuscular electrical stimulation electrode.
+To illustrate the capabilities of our silver-hydrogel, we use the material in a stingray-inspired swimmer and a neuromuscular electrical stimulation electrode.

-oft electronics that exhibit high electrical conductivity and match the compliance of biological tissue are important in the development of wearable computing, soft sensors and actuators, energy storage/generation devices and stretchable displays.
-A variety of material architectures have been used to create soft and stretchable electronics, including deterministic (such as wavy or serpentine) structures, soft microfluidic channels and conductive composites or polymers14-16.
-However, these conductive materials have intrinsic limitations, such as relatively high Young's modulus ( $\gg$ 1 MPa in some cases) or limited deformability, and are not ideally suited for applications related to bioelectronic systems (such as those that require interfacing with biological tissues).
-Recently, researchers have demonstrated conductive elastomers with enhanced stretchability and compliance by incorporating microdroplets of liquid metal alloys such as eutectic gallium indium (EGaIn).
-In particular, a highly stretchable and conductive polymer composite has been developed using silver and EGaIn particles embedded in an ethylene vinyl acetate copolymer.
-Although EGaIn-based polymer composites exhibit an encouraging combination of high conductivity, stretchability and compliance, they require a large volume fraction of metallic filler and their Young's modulus (~0.1-1 MPa) is greater than the modulus of soft gels and biological materials (roughly 1-10 kPa), such as adipose (body fat) tissue.
+Soft electronics that exhibit high electrical conductivity and match the compliance of biological tissue are important in the development of wearable computing^{1,2}, soft sensors^{3,4}/actuators5, energy storage/generation devices^{6,7}, and stretchable displays^{8,9}.
+A variety of material architectures have been used to create soft and stretchable electronics, including deterministic (e.g., wavy, serpentine) structures^{10,11}, soft microfluidic channels^{12,13}, and conductive composites or polymers^{14-16}.
+However, these conductive materials have intrinsic limitations, such as relatively high Young's modulus (>>1 MPa in some cases) or limited deformability, and thus are not ideally suited for many emerging applications related to bioelectronic systems (e.g., interfacing with biological tissues).
+Recently, researchers have demonstrated conductive elastomers with enhanced stretchability and compliance by incorporating microdroplets of liquid metal alloys such as eutectic gallium indium (EGaIn)^{17,18}.
+In particular, a highly stretchable and conductive polymer composite has been developed using silver and EGaIn particles embedded in an ethylene vinyl acetate copolymer18.
+Although EGaIn-based polymer composites exhibit an encouraging combination of high conductivity, stretchability, and compliance, they require a large volume fraction of metallic filler and their Young's modulus (~0.1-1 MPa) is greater than the modulus of soft gels and biological materials (roughly 1-10 kPa), e.g., adipose (body fat) tissue19.
+In this respect, there remains to be a stretchable conductive polymer with enough electrical conductivity to support broad use in electronics combined with a sufficiently low Young's modulus to match the compliance of soft biological tissue.

-Hydrogels are a promising candidate for soft electronics since they have similar mechanical properties to a range of biological materials and soft tissues, including epidermal skin, brain, spinal cord and cardiac tissue.
-Recent research has highlighted various aspects of hydrogels, including high fracture toughness, tissue-like Young's modulus (<10 kPa), high water content (>75%), ionic conductivity, bioactivity and biocompatibility.
-These properties enable unique applications in bioelectronics and soft robotics, including soft-matter sensors and actuators.
-However, hydrogels have an intrinsic ionic conductivity ( $10^{-5}$ to $10^{-1}$ S cm-1; refs.
-31-33) that is six to nine orders of magnitude lower than the conductivity of metals, and is inadequate for digital and power electronics.
+Hydrogels are a promising candidate for soft electronics since they have similar mechanical properties to a range of biological materials and soft tissues^{20,21}, including epidermal skin22, brain23, spinal cord24, and cardiac tissue25.
+Recent research has highlighted various aspects of hydrogels, including their high fracture toughness, tissue-like Young's modulus ($<10^2$ kPa), high-water content (>75%), ionic conductivity, bioactivity, and biocompatibility^{21,26}.
+These properties enable unique applications in bioelectronics27 and soft robotics28, including soft-matter sensors^{9,29} and actuators30.
+However, hydrogels have an intrinsic ionic conductivity (10^{-5} to 10^{-1} S cm-1)^{31-33} that is 6-9 orders of magnitude lower than the conductivity of metals), and is inadequate for digital and power electronics34.